What Is Business Interruption Insurance & Do You Need It? — Coronavirus Edition

 What Business Interruption Insurance Doesn’t Cover

 As with most policies, each company and policy will itemize exactly what is and isn’t covered.
 Business interruption insurance is very specific and often will state within the paperwork covered and non-covered events.
-While each policy is different, for most business interruption insurance policies there are specific losses and risks that are not covered.
+While each policy is different, for most business interruption insurance policies, some specific losses and risks are not covered.